ualib/agda-algebras/computation.rst

 Proposition extensionality
 --------------------------

-This is the axiom asserting that if two propositions mutually imply each other, then we do not distinguish them.
-Thus, proposition extensionality is a principle we use when we wish to reason about *equivalence classes of propositions* as a whole, rather than individual propositions.
+The **proposition extensionality** axiom is a relation that identifies propositions that mutually imply each other.
+Thus, proposition extensionality is a principle we use when we wish to reason about classes of such "logically equivalent" propositions, rather than considering each individual proposition separately.

 .. highlight:: lean